nbmustafa/NetPolValidator/README.md

 - Egress Traffic Validation: the tool can validate outgoing traffic based on the NetworkPolicy egress rules.
 - Ingress Traffic Validation: the tool can validate incoming traffic based on the NetworkPolicy ingress rules.
 - Error Handling: Errors such as invalid IPs, unmatched labels, or missing policies are logged and reported clearly.
+- A rate-limiting feature to prevent the validator from being overwhelmed by too many requests in a short time, which could be helpful in large clusters or when integrated into a CI/CD pipeline.

 How to run: